 How to help at home

 There are plenty of simple and effective ways you can help your child with reading in Year 4.
-Here are our top tips:
+Here are our top tips.

-1. Read to your child
+1. Listen to your child reading and read to your child

 For books to read with your child, take a look at our free eBook library.